-Look for the character value and limit the search field to subject in either the main Search@CULibraries catalog for education or the education databases.
-For example, you could use an Education database such as Education Database.
+Look for the character value and limit the search field to subject in either the main OneSearch catalog for education or on of the the education databases.
+For example, you could use an education database such as Education Database (ProQuest).

-Type your assigned character value as a keyword in the search field and select "Subject" as the field to search.
+a) Type your assigned character value as a keyword in the search field and use the drop-down menus under the search box to select "Articles" (under "All items") and "Subject" as the field to search under "anywhere in the record."
 Click Search.
-Once the results appear, click on the "Peer-reviewed Journals" limiter link.
+Once the results appear, click on the "Peer-reviewed Articles" limiter link.

 The resulting list will be peer-reviewed articles that are about respect (or the character value you searched).
 For immediate access, you can further limit your search to Full Text articles.
 If you find a citation for an article that looks appropriate, and it is not available in full text, the library will request a copy for you via Interlibrary Loan.

 You can also use "character development" and "character education" as keyword phrases if your particular value is not yielding much in a search.
 A good subject term is "moral education".